Multi-View Factorization Machines: Conclusion and Future Work

-In this paper, we have proposed a multi-view machine (MVM) model and presented an efficient inference method based on stochastic gradient descent.
-In general, MVMs can be applied to a variety of supervised machine learning tasks, including classification and regression, and are particularly designed for data that is composed of features from multiple views, between which the interactions are effectively explored.
-In contrast to other models that explore only the partial interactions or factorize the interactions in different orders separately, MVMs jointly factorize the full-order interactions and thereby benefiting the parameter estimation under sparsity.
+In this paper, we have proposed a multi-view machine (MVM) model and presented a stochastic gradient descent (SGD) learning method with a distributed implementation on Spark.
+In general, the model is particularly designed for data that is composed of features from multiple views, between which the full-order interactions are effectively explored.
+In contrast to other models that include only partial feature interactions or factorize different orders of interactions separately, MVMs jointly factorize the full-order feature interactions and thereby benefiting parameter estimation under sparsity and rendering the model with the capacity to avoid overfitting.
+Moreover, MVMs can be applied to a variety of supervised machine learning tasks, including classification and regression.
+Empirical studies on real-world web application datasets demonstrate the effectiveness of MVMs on modeling feature interactions in multi-view data, which outperform baseline models for multi-view prediction.

+The MVM model can be further investigated in several directions for future work.
+For example, in addition to SGD, we are interested in implementation of other learning algorithms in a distributed environment to facilitate convergence efficiency, {\em e.g.}, alternating least square (ALS) and Markov Chain Monte Carlo (MCMC) for MVMs.
+It is also interesting to have our model applied to other multi-view prediction problems.
+Moreover, defining an evaluation metric for an effective view segmentation would be critical for the subsequent multi-view learning.